Crush the Castle: Crush the Castle 2

-Development
+Development and release

 The developers cite the game Castle Clout, released October 4, 2008 by Liam Bowmers, as their inspiration.
 Armor Games requested and received permission from Bowmers to use his ideas for the development of Crush the Castle.
+The game was released on the Armor Games website on April 28, 2009, an iOS version was released on January 19, 2010.

 Reception

 IGNs Jeffrey Haynes called the game "surprisingly deep and fun for such a simple premise".
 Joystiqs Justin McElroy stated: "It's a simple mechanic, but it's hard to deny that's it's satisfying."
-GameZebo's Stephen Greenwell rated it 2/5 stars, stating it is "easy to pick up and play" but has "very repetitive gameplay" and "lackluster visuals and sounds".
-IGN's Levi Buchanan rated it 7/10, stating "If you like physics-based puzzle games, this really is one of the best."
+GameZebos Stephen Greenwell rated it 2/5 stars, stating it is "easy to pick up and play" but has "very repetitive gameplay" and "lackluster visuals and sounds".
+IGNs Levi Buchanan rated it 7/10, stating "If you like physics-based puzzle games, this really is one of the best."
 Kotakus Brian Crecente said, "I've grown quite fond of Crush the Castle."
 Gamasutras Christopher Hyde listed Crush the Castle in his list of "The 99 Best Free Games Of 2009".